Frequently Asked Questions

 What insurance do you take?

 I am currently out-of-network (OON) with all insurance companies.
-Therefore, I do not directly bill insurance.
+However, in order to keep services accessible to low-income clients, I am in the process of becoming paneled with OHP.
+I do not directly bill any other insurance company.
 I can provide you with a monthly superbill or billing statement you can submit to your insurance company to receive direct reimbursement.
 Please contact your insurance company to get specific guidance on OON (out-of-network) providers and teletherapy.
 You will be responsible for payment at the end of each session regardless if your insurance company reimburses you for part or none of the session fee.

 Why don’t you take insurance?

 After working in and out of non-profit organizations and community mental health clinics, I decided to take time off as I neared burnout.
 Although I am grateful for my experiences and the support I received, I wanted to return to a place of connection to my spirit by returning to personal therapy, making time for my daughters, husband, and life’s joys.
-I recognized that meeting with 20-plus clients a week is a disservice to my clients, my family, and myself.
-Although I entered a great group private practice with a supportive owner/employer at the beginning of the pandemic, toward the end of my almost 3 years stay with that group practice, it ended the same, with little possibility for financial growth (although the cost of living in the Portland, OR area had increased), and once again the pressure to increase my caseload.
-As I connected with other clinicians, I was hearing basically the same, which will inevitably lead to burnout.
+I recognized that meeting with 20-plus clients a week is a disservice to my clients, my family, and myself (I know this is not common to all mental health therapists, but something I found to be true of myself).
+Although I entered a great group private practice with a supportive owner/employer at the beginning of the pandemic, toward the end of my almost 3 years stay with that group practice, I realized I needed a change.
 Therefore, in order to provide you with the care you deserve, I must first put on the proverbial oxygen mask.
-Too often as women, and especially as black and brown women, we are asked to do more and put the needs and profit of others before our own physical, mental, emotional, spiritual, and financial well-being.
-This may come easy to us, albeit with grave consequences, due to typically taking on that role in our family of origin, the imposter syndrome we walk around with, and our attempt to prove to others that we have worth by doing more.
+Too often as women, and especially as black and brown women, we are asked to do more and put the needs and profits of others before our own physical, mental, emotional, spiritual, and financial well-being.
+This may come easy to us, albeit with grave consequences, due to typically taking on that role in our family of origin, the imposter anxiety part we walk around with, and our attempt to prove to others that we have worth by doing more.
 With time I have gained the clarity to prioritize what is important in my life and therefore began my journey in private practice.
 Although challenging, I am in charge of balancing life and work to provide the best of me to my family and friends, and to clients and colleagues.

 Are you available on weekends?